-National Commission for Women seeks apology from Bihar CM for his birth control remarks
+Nitish Kumar apologises for remarks on birth control after backlash from women’s panel

 Delhi Commission for Women chairperson Swati Maliwal also sought an apology saying that Kumar used “disgraceful language” while addressing the Assembly.

-The Opposition Bharatiya Janata Party shared Kumar’s speech on social media platforms to allege that the politician is “shameless” and has a “vulgar” mindset.
+The Opposition Bharatiya Janata Party had also shared Kumar’s speech on social media platforms to allege that the politician is “shameless” and has a “vulgar” mindset.
 The party also said that the remarks reflect the Opposition INDIA’s bloc’s mentality.

 However, Bihar Deputy Chief Minister Tejashwi Yadav said that Kumar was only talking about awareness regarding sex education among the population, reported ANI.